-You may be surprised to discover that one in 20 adults in the UK has never learnt to read at all.
-In a world where literacy is increasingly necessary, a lack of literacy skills can be incredibly isolating.
 In practical terms, this means that people struggle even to do their food shopping, use cash points, read bus timetables or understand health warnings.
 Going to the doctor, talking to teachers, filling in forms or engaging with the benefits system can all be overwhelmingly challenging.
 Finding work - particularly rewarding work - can also be very difficult.
 Although people often develop coping strategies, many adults with low literacy experience high levels of anxiety in situations where they may be asked to read.
-As a result, they avoid going out, leading to loneliness, low self-esteem and often poor mental health, with a likely knock-on effect of dependency on a range of public services.
+As a result, they often avoid going out, leading to loneliness, low self-esteem and potentially poor mental health, with a likely knock-on effect of dependency on a range of public services.